VishalNayek/github-repo-intelligence/readme.md

 A FastAPI-based backend that integrates with the GitHub REST API to retrieve and expose repository information through clean, structured API endpoints.

-This project is being built as a learning project focused on **backend engineering, external API integration, API design, and eventually AI-powered repository analysis**.
+This project is being built as a learning project focused on **backend engineering, external API integration, API design, testing, and eventually AI-powered repository analysis**.

 ## 🚀 Current Features